Note on disjoint faces in simple topological graphs: Proof of Theorem

 For the twisted graph $T_m$, we recall, from the beginning of this section, that the vertices of $T_m$ are labelled as $v_1,v_2,\dots,v_m$.
-We divide the vertex set into $\Omega(m)$ many $k$-tuples $\tau_i$ as we did for $C_m$.
+We divide the vertex set into $\Omega(m)$ many $k$-tuples $\tau_i$ as we did for $K_m$.
 For a particular $k$-tuple (for example) $\tau_1$, we define its corresponding cycle Using the crossing pattern of $T_m$, we can check that $C_1$ is plane and hence it encloses a $k$-face $F_1$.
 Similarly we can define the cycle $C_i$ and the face $F_i$ according to $\tau_i$ for all $1\leq i\leq \lfloor m/k \rfloor$.
 We claim that any two faces $F_i$ and $F_j$ ($i<j$) are disjoint.
-Indeed, we use $R$ to denote the convex hull of the edge $v_{(i+1)k}v_{jk+1}$.
+Indeed, we use $R$ to denote the convex hull of the edge $v_{ik}v_{(j-1)k+1}$.
 By the process of drawing $T_m$, the induced subgraph on $\tau_i$ is inside $R$, and the induced subgraph on $\tau_j$ is outside $R$.
-As a consequence, $F_i$ is contained in $R$, and $F_j$ either contains $R$ or doesn't intersect $R$.
+As a consequence, $F_i$ is contained in $R$, and $F_j$ either contains $R$ or does not intersect $R$.
 Notice that the negative portion of the $x$-axis is a ray emanating from the plane origin that crosses $C_j$ an even number of times.
 This means the plane origin is outside the face $F_j$ enclosed by $C_j$.
 However, the plane origin is contained inside $R$.
-So $F_j$ doesn't intersect $R$ and hence is disjoint from $F_i$.
+So $F_j$ does not intersect $R$ and hence is disjoint from $F_i$.
 Therefore, we conclude that $T_m$ generates $\Omega(m)$ many pairwise disjoint $k$-faces. \end{proof}

-{\bf Acknowledgement.} I wish to thank Andrew Suk for reading an early draft of this paper and Alexandra Weinberger for discussions at SoCG 2023.
+{\bf Acknowledgement.} I wish to thank Andrew Suk for reading an early draft, Alexandra Weinberger for discussions at SoCG 2023, and anonymous referees for several suggestions.
 This paper is dedicated to the memory of Emily Zhu.